Skip to main content

 Hormonal Signals and Sleep Regulation

 Several key hormones play direct roles in how well you sleep.
-In women, the decline of during perimenopause and menopause is a primary driver of sleep disturbances.
+In women, the decline of estrogen and progesterone during perimenopause and menopause is a primary driver of sleep disturbances.
 Progesterone has a calming, sedative-like effect that promotes sleep, while estrogen helps regulate body temperature and supports the function of neurotransmitters involved in sleep.

 When these hormone levels fluctuate and decline, symptoms like hot flashes, night sweats, and anxiety can fragment sleep.
 In men, low testosterone is strongly associated with lower sleep efficiency and more frequent awakenings.
 The body’s internal clock, the circadian rhythm, which governs your sleep-wake cycle, is also tightly interwoven with hormonal secretion patterns.
 Disruptions in this rhythm can cascade into widespread endocrine dysfunction.